 Points of Interest

-Walk to The Point and view the confluence of the Shenandoah and Potomac Rivers, or walk across the Potomac River on a pedestrian bridge to access the Chesapeake & Ohio Canal National Historical Park towpath.
+Walk to The Point and view the confluence of the Shenandoah and Potomac Rivers, climb the 1810 Stone Steps to Jefferson Rock, or walk across the Potomac River on a pedestrian bridge to access the Chesapeake & Ohio Canal National Historical Park towpath.

 Shop at the Harpers Ferry Park Association's Bookshop for books, artwork, postcards, and items for kids of all ages.
 You can also get the park Passport stamps here, a fun way to remember your visit to the park.